agrestio/agrest/UPGRADE-NOTES.md

+## Upgrading to 4.8

+### Bulk updates may return "201" status where previously they returned "200" [#503](https://github.com/agrestio/agrest/issues/503)

+Now that we have more precise data about operation types on update, Agrest would return status 201 instead of 200 for bulk create operations (previously it would only return 201 for single-object create ops).
+Client code must be aware of this and act accordingly.
+A mix of create and update operations would still return 200, as before.

 ## Upgrading to 4.7

 ### `@ClientReadable` and `@ClientWritable` annotations are removed in favor of per-attribute access controls [#491](https://github.com/agrestio/agrest/issues/491)

-As a part of an effort to unify constrain handling, `@ClientReadable` and `@ClientWritable` annotations have been removed, as a rather inelegant mechanism to reference class properties.
+As a part of an effort to unify constraint handling, `@ClientReadable` and `@ClientWritable` annotations have been removed, as a rather inelegant mechanism to reference class properties.
 Instead `@Ag*` annotations on getters (`@AgId`, `@AgAttribute` and `@AgRelationship`) now provide "readable" and "writable" properties.
 By default all properties are both readable and writable.
 So you must review your code and replace `@ClientReadable` and